VoliJS/NestedLink/examples/babel-starter/README.md

 }
 ```

 The methods working with an object of links can handle both $names and plain names, the leading $ is being stripped.
+You shoudn't worry about that.

 ```javascript
 // It's fine.